YuvalItzchakov/ursus-martimus/README.md

-Async producer consumer is a tool for processing synthetic data generated.
+Async producer consumer is a tool for processing synthetically generated data.

 ### Architecture: